 The first two steps help you to get to know your responses better and gives you breathing space.
 With regular practice, over time you will be able to notice your reactions whilst you are in a stressful situation without having to react.
 Step three helps you to resource yourself well to stay grounded and helps build emotional resilience.

 If stress is overwhelming you, or there are situations in your life that are difficult to cope with on your own, let me know.
-I offer a free 20 minute phone consultation for you to see if I can help you.
+I offer a free 30 minute phone consultation for you to see if I can help you.
+You can book your free appointment here.